m8pple/arch2-2019-cw/readme.md

 Submission is via github _and_ blackboard:

-- Make sure you have pushed to your group github repo
+- Make sure you have pushed to your group github repo.

 - All group members submit the _hash_ of their submission via blackboard (not a zip).
 All members should submit the same hash (to show agreement).
-If there is any discrepancy, the earliest hash (in commit history terms) will be used.
+If there is any discrepancy, the earliest hash submitted (in commit history terms) will be used.
+  The deadline is Fri 8th at 22:00.

-- Each individual submits a copy of `reflection.md` to blackboard.
+- Each individual submits a copy of `reflection.md` to blackboard by Mon 11th at 22:00.

 Additional Notes
 ================